Shmupo/tweet-app-backend/README.md

 The app itself allows all users to view posts, but only user profiles that are logged in and authenticated users can create, reply, or like posts.

+The application was made using SPRING and MySQL.

 ## Components

 1. [API Gateway](/api-gateway) Spring Cloud API Gateway, serves as a reverse proxy, providing a single entry point between clients and the backend microservices.